thiagonsiq/3rd-party-library-reports/README.md

 # 3rd Party Library Reports

 ## Description
-Managing third-party dependencies across large projects can get messy.
-Tools like npm, dotnet, and license-checker give you great diagnostics, but their JSON outputs aren't exactly easy to share with a compliance team, non-technical stakeholders, or Excel-centric processes.
+Maintaining third-party dependencies across large projects can be hard.
+Tools like npm, dotnet, and others give you pretty good diagnostics, but their JSON outputs aren't exactly easy to share with a compliance team, non-technical stakeholders, or Excel-centric processes.

-Recently, I needed to figure out libraries in our application that were outdated, that had known vulnerabilities, and their licenses information (if any).
+Recently, I needed to know libraries in our application that were outdated, that had known vulnerabilities, and information about their licenses.
 There wasn't a single tool that could do that, much less across npm and NuGet packages.
-And the tools that are available have different outputs, which made for messy reports.
+The tools that are available have different outputs, which made for messy reports.

-I put together this script, which does a few things:
+As a result, I put together this script, which does a few things:
 - Runs multiple CLI tools across JavaScript and .NET projects
 - Captures outdated packages, vulnerabilities and license information
-- Converts all the output into clean, timestamped CSV files (that was my need, but can also just output JSON instead if needed - or both)
+- Converts all the output into clean, timestamped CSV files (that was my need, but it can also just output JSON if needed - or both)
 - For ease of use, I also automated the process via PowerShell a bit, so that all reports run together from start to finish
-- There are a few checks in place for existence of the tools we need to use, if not present, some are installed and others need to be installed by the user
+- Lastly, I added a few checks to verify required tools and directories are present

 ## Configuration
-This tool needs two files to work properly:
+The tool needs two files:
 - `third-party-reports.ps1` - This is the orchestrator.
 It can be changed, but currently runs:
   - npm audit
   - npm outdated